playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 > We're not using this new `dateStr` variable yet.
 This is intentional; we'll use it here shortly.

-While this logic to set this variable works, it's a bit verbose (and slow, due to recreating the `Date` object thrice) - let's break it out into a method, contained within the component.
+While this logic to set this variable works, it's a bit verbose (and slow due to recreating the `Date` object thrice) - let's break it out into a method contained within the component.

 ```javascript
 function formatDate() {